 Note: Authority cited: Sections 66700 and 70901, Education Code.
-Reference: Sections 70901 and 70902, Education Code; title 34 Code of Federal Regulations sections 600.2and 668.3.
+Reference: Sections 70901 and 70902, Education Code.

-To complete the text boxes, use the (Click or tap here to enter text) to type your answers; the box will expand to accommodate text.
+For text boxes (Click or tap here to enter text.) type your answers; the box will expand to accommodate text.

-Course Title: Click or tap here to enter text.Subject Code & Course ID: Click or tap here to enter text.Total Hours of Instruction: Click or tap here to enter text.
+Click or tap here to enter text.

+Instructor Student Contact Hours: Click or tap here to enter text.

-Click to Select the best option(s) for your course.
+Click to Select the one best option for your course.
 1. Rationale: What is the intent of offering the course by distance education mode?
 Discuss how offering this course in DE mode benefits students or meets student needs.
 Example: This course is designed for students who may not otherwise be able to attend a traditional course, or those who simply want to take advantage of the convenience and flexibility of fully or partially online courses.

-Mode of Delivery: Check all that apply.

-- □ Fully Online (FO): all instruction is online - □ Partially Online (PO): online instruction with scheduled on-campus meetings and/or assessments; hybrid - □ Online with Flexible in-person component (OFI): online instruction with in-person/proctored assessment/activities at a flexible time and place. - 2.
-Learning Objectives: For classes proposed in the fully online modality, describe how students can achieve learning objectives/outcomes as described in the official Course of Record (COR).
+A. Mode of Delivery: Check all that apply.
+Fully Online (FO): all instruction is online Partially Online (PO): online instruction with scheduled on-campus meetings and/or assessments; hybrid Online with Flexible in-person component (OFI): online instruction with inperson/proctored assessment/activities at a flexible time and place.
+Correspondence as an Emergency Contingency only

+2. Learning Objectives: For classes proposed in the fully online modality, describe how students can achieve learning objectives/outcomes as described in the official Course of Record (COR).
 This applies to any course objective or outcome that may not be facilitated by the Learning Management System (LMS), Canvas.
 An example would be a skill demonstration such as an oral presentation or language demonstration, mandatory laboratory, project presentation, etc. For each applicable objective/outcome, describe a sample assignment used in the online modality and the method of evaluation.

-Note: If all course objectives can be met using Canvas LMS tools or the course is proposed as partially online, check Not Applicable.

-□Not Applicable

-3. Regular Substantive Interactions for Online Education Courses: Please complete this form for a course.
-Do not make it instructor-specific.
+If the course is proposed as partially online or all of the course objectives can be met using LMS tools, check Not Applicable. □ Not Applicable Click or tap here to enter text.
+3. Regular Effective Contact for Online Education Courses: Please complete this form for a course.
+Do not make it instructor specific.
 Check examples of the types of interaction for instructor to student, student to student, and student to content.
 Methods of Instruction: Methods of Instruction should reflect criteria for full-term courses offered at the allowable percentage checked in Delivery Mode above.
-It is understood that contact types and assignments will vary in a partially online modality and that criteria will be scaled in classes offered in a compressed format.
+It is understood that contact types and assignments will vary in a partially modality and that criteria will be scaled in classes offered in a compressed format.
+Ins structor-Student Interactive Contact Instructor-Student interactive contact email distribution: ☐ Email via Canvas LMS ☐ Other Email (e.g. Gmail) - Describe in textbox below.

-Instructor-Student Interactive Contact

-Instructor-Student interactive contact email distribution:

-- Email via Canvas LMS - □ Email using district-provided NOCE account.
-Example: Welcome letter, link to liquid syllabus.
-Describe in textbox below.

 Describe other email (max 1000 characters).
 Required if above "Other Email" box is checked.
 Click or tap here to enter text.

-Email descriptions that demonstrate instructor-student interaction:

-□ Instructor-Student questions/comments/problem solving

-□ Other Email interactions using district-provided NOCE account: Describe in textbox below.

-Describe other email interactions (max 1000 characters).
-Required if above "Other Email interactions using district-provided NOCE account" box is checked.
+Email descriptions that demonstrate instructor-student interaction: ☐ Instructor-Student questions/comments/problem solving ☐ Regular to-do lists, reminders, assignment descriptions ☐ Other Emails: Describe in textbox below.
+Describe other email (max 1000 characters).
+Required if above "Other Emails" box is checked.
 Click or tap here to enter text.